Exclusions and when to use them

 Example: An application developer in your organization uses a directory (for example,

 C:\DevFiles\Temp) to store temporary files that are generated during compilation.
 The agent scans these files, considers them to be unsafe due to various characteristics found in them, and subsequently quarantines them.
-The developer submits a request to whitelist the temporary directory.
+The developer submits a request to allow the temporary directory.
 You can add the

 C:\DevFiles\Tempdirectory so that the temporary files are ignored and the developer can perform their work.